A Scalable Training Strategy for Blind Multi-Distribution Noise Removal: Synthetic Results

 \section{Synthetic Results}

 In this section we compare the performance of universal denoising algorithms that are trained (1) by uniformly sampling the noise specifications during training (``uniform''); (2) using the adaptive training strategy from~\cite{gnanasambandam2020one} (``dense''), which adaptively trains based on a densely sampled estimate of the loss-specification landscape, and (3) using our proposed adaptive training strategy (''sparse''), which adaptively trains based on a sparsely sampled approximation of the loss-specification landscape.
+We do not compare against the simple noise level sampling rules such as the 80-20 rule mentioned in~\cite{gnanasambandam2020one} which oversamples lower noise levels because it is more difficult to define what region of the space of possible noise levels is considered high versus low noise when there are multiple noise types.